blackcat80/TAPPX-Rush/README.txt

     .
 }

-La lógica utilizada para calcular el score se basa en la similitud vectorial del coseno ('cosine similarity') entre las keywords del artículo y las keywords del video.
-Para ello, se utilizan dos modelos pre-entrenados: BERT para la creación de vectores y Rake para la obtención de nuevas keywords.
-Además, se considera el título del artículo en la comparación.
+The logic used to calculate the score is based on the vectorial similarity of the cosine ('cosine similarity') between the keywords of the article and the keywords of the video.
+For this, two pre-trained models are used: BERT for the creation of vectors and Rake for obtaining new keywords.
+In addition, the title of the article is considered in the comparison.

-El score tiene un rango entre 0 y 100, siendo 100 la relación más cercana entre el artículo y el video.
+The score has a range between 0 and 100, with 100 being the closest relationship between the article and the video.

-El código se encuentra organizado en una clase File, la cual recibe como parámetro el nombre del archivo json y crea un dataframe a partir de los datos.
-Además, se generan nuevas keywords utilizando el algoritmo Rake y se añaden al dataframe.
+The code is organized in a File class, which receives the name of the json file as a parameter and creates a dataframe from the data.
+Also, new keywords are generated using the Rake algorithm and added to the dataframe.

-Para el procesamiento de los archivos json, se crean dos objetos de la clase File: 'articles' y 'videos'.
-Luego, se llama a la función 'best_match' del objeto 'articles' para generar el archivo entrega.json con el emparejamiento de artículos y videos.
+For the processing of the json files, two objects of the File class are created: 'articles' and 'videos'.
+Then, the 'best_match' function of the 'articles' object is called to generate the delivery.json file with the article and video pairing.

-Se registra las dependencias por pip freeze y se redirecciona el output al archivo requirements.txt para una fácil instalación de las mismas.
+Dependencies are registered by pip freeze and the output is redirected to the requirements.txt file for easy installation.

-Es importante mencionar que debido al tiempo de ejecución del programa, se facilita el archivo entrega.json con los resultados ya obtenidos.
+It is important to mention that due to the execution time of the program, the entrega.json file is provided with the results already obtained.

-Miembros del proyecto: Ana R., Nil B. y Christian S.
+Project members: Ana R., Nil B. and Christian S.